shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

 1. **[Optional]** The `SkipDownloadingNewSources` switch parameter will disable the downloading of the latest installers (or other files) from the Internet (or other network).
 Do not use this switch if you want to enable an "evergreen" capability that helps you keep your images and session hosts up to date.
 In addition, update the Urls specified in the `<customprefix>.downloads.parameters.json`[^2] file in the [deployments/imageManagement/parameters](../deployments/imageManagement/parameters) folder to match your network environment.
 You can also not depend on this automated capability and add source files directly to the appropriate location in the [.common/artifacts](../.common/artifacts/) folder.
 This directory is processed by zipping the contents of each child directory into a zip file and then all existing files in the root plus the zip files are added to the blob storage container in the Storage Account.

 1. Open the PowerShell version where you installed the Az module above.
-If not already connected to your Azure Environment, then connect to the correct Azure Environment where `<Environment>` equals "AzureCloud", "AzureUSGovernment", or the Air-Gapped equivalent.
+If not already connected to your Azure environment, then connect to the correct Azure environment where `<Environment>` equals "AzureCloud", "AzureUSGovernment", or the air-gapped equivalent.

     ``` powershell
     Connect-AzAccount -Environment <Environment>